reborndb/reborn/doc/tutorial_en.md

 `reborn-proxy` is the proxy service of client connections, `reborn-proxy` is a Redis protocol implementation, perform as an original Redis(just like Twemproxy).
 You can deploy multiple `reborn-proxy` for one business, `reborn-proxy` is none-stateful.

-`reborn-config` is the configuration to for Reborn, support actions like add/remove `reborn-server` node, add/remove Proxy node and start data migaration, etc. `reborn-config` has a built-in http server which can start a dashboard for user to monitor the status of Reborn cluster in browser.
+`reborn-config` is the configuration to for Reborn, support actions like add/remove `reborn-server` node, add/remove `reborn-proxy` node and start data migaration, etc. `reborn-config` has a built-in http server which can start a dashboard for user to monitor the status of Reborn cluster in browser.

 `reborn-server` is a branch of Redis maintain by Reborn project, based on 2.8.13, add support for slot and atomic data migration. `reborn-proxy` and `reborn-config` can only work properly with this specific version of Redis.